 Several partnerships have been formed with agencies interested in biological control of pests.
 Cooperative program operations are a direct indication of the wide spectrum of interest and importance in biological control programs.
 Cooperative relationships reinforce communication and increase public confidence regarding our commitment to biological control.

-The program is comprised of 14.1 permanent scientific and technical and 3.7 temporary employees.
+The program is comprised of four permanent scientific and technical and two temporary employees.
 The permanent staff has expertise in planning, organizing and implementing biological control programs.
-In Fiscal Year 1999/2000, the program was funded at a level of approximately $1.4 million.
-The General Fund accounted for 90 percent of this total, supplemented by federal funds.
-An additional $750,000 was provided through Assembly Bill 1232 to support Glassy-winged Sharpshooter (GWSS)/Pierce's Disease (PD) Research.
+In Fiscal Year 2020, the program was funded at a level of approximately $1.2 million.
+The General Fund accounted for 51 percent of this total, supplemented by federal funds.
 Program activities are organized within a framework of functions and the procedures we engage in to perform them.
 Each project is ultimately directed toward meeting our mission, which is to protect California's agricultural, natural and urban systems through the use of natural enemies.